awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateDatasetGroup.md

 # CreateDatasetGroup<a name="API_CreateDatasetGroup"></a>

 Creates an empty dataset group\.
-A dataset group contains related datasets that supply data for training a model\.
+A dataset group is a container for Amazon Personalize resources\.
 A dataset group can contain at most three datasets, one for each type of dataset:
 + Interactions
 + Items
 + Users

-To train a model \(create a solution\), a dataset group that contains an `Interactions` dataset is required\.
-Call [ CreateDataset ](API_CreateDataset.md) to add a dataset to the group\.
+ A dataset group can be a Domain dataset group, where you specify a domain and use pre\-configured resources like recommenders, or a Custom dataset group, where you use custom resources, such as a solution with a solution version, that you deploy with a campaign\.
+If you start with a Domain dataset group, you can still add custom resources such as solutions and solution versions trained with recipes for custom use cases and deployed with campaigns\.

 A dataset group can be in one of the following states:
 + CREATE PENDING > CREATE IN\_PROGRESS > ACTIVE \-or\- CREATE FAILED